 In the 16th Century, King Henry II gave the Chateau to Diane de Poitiers, his mistress.
 This of course caused no end of grief to his wife Catherine de Medici who was furious at this slight.
 Diane fell in love with Chenonceau and spent huge sums of money turning Chenonceau into a Palace to rival Versailles.

-In 1556 Diane commissioned a bridge to be built over the Cher and Philibert de l’Orme designed a 5 arch bridge to link the chateau and the long gallery to the gardens.
-Diane also designed a French formal style garden that covered 3 acres.
+In 1556 Diane commissioned a bridge to be built over the Cher and Philibert de l’Orme and designed a 5 arch bridge to link the chateau and the long gallery to the gardens.
+Diane also designed a French formal-style garden that covered 3 acres.

 After King Henri II died, his jealous wife Catherine forced Diane to relinquish Chenonceau and exchange her beautiful home for the Chateau Chaumont-sur-Loire.